 Learner Information Package Accessibility for LIP - Version 1 - PDF

-IMS Guidelines for Developing Accessible Learning Applications
+1EdTech Guidelines for Developing Accessible Learning Applications

-The following set of guidelines developed by the IMS Accessibility Working Group will provide a framework for the distributed learning community.
+The following set of guidelines developed by the 1EdTech Accessibility Working Group will provide a framework for the distributed learning community.
 This framework will set the stage for what solutions currently exist, what the opportunities and possibilities are for implementing them, and the areas where more development and innovation are still needed in educational technologies to ensure education that is truly accessible to anyone, anytime, anywhere.

 Version 1 White Paper - HTML